Skip to contents

 Eigenvector WGBS analysis is built on the simple premise that in a principal components analysis of all CpGs in a whole genome bisulfite seq (WGBS) experiment, the eigenvector values of each CpG in the principal component that best defines the treatment can be used as a quantitative score for comparative analysis.
 Simply put: if a principal component strongly delineates two conditions, then the contribution of a single CpG to that principal component will be larger if that CpG is highly different between conditions.

 Eigenvector values are continuous, and allow for more flexible analyses than those predicated on a p-value cut-off system.
 In comparison to other common WGBS tools, Eigenvector analysis is generally faster.
-It shows comparable ability to call differentially methylated loci (DMLs) to current standard tools, and in test genomes is the most accurate differentially methylated region (DMR) calling tool both in terms of the number of DMRs called, as well as the size of DMRs called.
+It shows comparable ability to call differentially methylated loci (DMLs) to current standard tools, and in test genomes it shows remarkably accurate differentially methylated region (DMR) calling both in terms of the number of DMRs called, as well as the size of DMRs called.

 Currently, Eigenvector WGBS analysis is only set up to handle comparisons of two-condition, one-factor experiments.